tusen-ai/naive-ui/demo/documentation/intro/experimental-features/enUS/index.md

 Not done yet.
 You still need to set the primary color in the js environment.
 Since naive-ui use CSS-in-JS...

 So let's continue.
-Set `theme-variants` on the naive-ui instance.
+Set `style-schemes` on the naive-ui instance.

 ```js
 // ...